hotmic-wp/hotmic-media-player-ios/README.md

 HMMediaPlayer.authenticationObserver = self
 ```

-When a request fails due to improper authentication, the following function will be called.
+When a request fails due to improper authentication, the following function is called.
 It’s recommended to dismiss the player and request re-authentication.

 ```swift
 func authenticationStatusChangedToUnauthenticated() {